founderandlightning/tdd-course/node/Session 4: Practical/README.md

 ## Run migrations before test case
  Migrations (also known as ‘schema evolution’ or ‘mutations’) are a way of changing your database schema from one version into another.
- Before executing test, migrations should be run so it can setup fresh database scheema.
+ Before executing test, migrations should be run so it can setup fresh database schema.
 We can simple setup these commands in Package.json file
  ```{
   "name": "api",
   "scripts": {